wwsh/moniq/README.md

 Implementation should be SOLID.

 ### Testing
-Each module and service can be easily decoupled thanks to 100% dependency conrol.
+Each module and service can be easily decoupled thanks to 100% dependency control.
 It is very convenient to use the built-in VFS for debugging and testing purposes.

 ### TODO